0° C, -3° C

 My collaborator Betsy Ruth Byers and I pair glaciological and psychological research to create interactive and immersive art spaces that promote empathy between humans and the environment.
 Our work has employed virtual reality and sensory stimuli to place viewers in distressed environments of receding glaciers.
 In this project, we studied the Rhöne glacier in Oberwald, Switzerland.

-Our work together started out with a mutual curiosity about what could promote people to do good—particularly in regards to environmental issues.
+Our work together started out with a mutual curiosity about what could promote people to do good — particularly in regards to environmental issues.
 Previously I had been researching moral behavior and Daniel Batson’s empathy-altruism hypothesis, which states that the more empathetic concern you feel towards an individual, the more likely you are to act with altruistic intent.
 While this research has primarily been applied to humans, we were curious if creating empathy with the environment could, too, elicit this altruistic response.

 Virtual reality was identified as a medium that could elicit a strong empathetic response.
 In a series of 360° animations, we recreated experiences of the Rhöne glacier.
 Historically documented through paintings, Byers painted scenes of the glacier and I translated these paintings into animated, 360° experiences.

-In an exhibition at the 410 Space, 0° C, -3° C, we recreated aspects of the glacial environment.
+We recreated aspects of the glacial environment.
 Scents are paired with sounds, and heat lamps beam on individuals while they watch animations of glacial recession in virtual reality.
 In conjunction with this exhibition, we organized programming to continue the conversation of environmental issues and glacial recession, including a lecture by microbiologist Alex Michaud called, Life of a Glacier.

 A book, titled after the exhibition, was designed with a series of questions to ask both the self and the glacier, aiming to create a connection to the distant body of ice.
 It makes reference to the Extended Inclusion of Nature in Self scale, a measure used in psychological literature to measure how much one views themselves as a part of nature.